meza/trance-stack/README.md

 - [ ] Fully documented
 - [ ] [act](https://github.com/nektos/act) to test GitHub Actions locally (might not happen, kinda buggy rn)

-## IGNORE THIS README FOR NOW, IT'S OUT OF DATE
+## IGNORE THIS README BELOW FOR NOW, IT'S OUT OF DATE

 All you need to know for now is:
 ```sh